Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/3/LessonPlan.md

 Explain the following to students:

-- In this activity you will continue your role as a security analyst at Wonka Corp.
+- In this activity you will continue your role as a security analyst at Candy Corp.

-- Your manager believes there is a new cybercriminal attempting, but failing, to log in to several administrative websites owned by Wonka.
+- Your manager believes there is a new cybercriminal attempting, but failing, to log in to several administrative websites owned by Candy.

 - Your manager has provided you with the access logs for two different administrative websites.
 They want to find out information about this cybercriminal before they get unauthorized access.